-2-1.
+- 2-1.
 Those permitted on the floor during session.
 In addition to current legislators, only the following persons are entitled to the floor of the House of Representatives or Senate during sessions: justices of the Supreme Court or persons who are or have been Governor, Lieutenant Governor, or members of the Congress of the United States from South Dakota; current legislative employees; news reporters; and former members of the South Dakota Legislature, except those who are registered lobbyists or those currently serving in any elective state or local office other than Governor or Lieutenant Governor.
 However, these persons may not be on the floor if acting in a manner to influence legislation.
-No other person may be admitted to the floor without consent of the presiding officer.
+No other person may be admitted to the Senate floor without consent of the president pro tempore.
+No other person may be admitted to the House floor without the consent of the speaker. - 2-2.

-2-2.
 Call of the house.
-One-sixth of the members-elect of either house may compel the attendance of absent members by ordering a call of the house of which they are members, but a call of the house may not be made after voting commences.
+One-sixth of the members-elect of either house may compel the attendance of absent members by ordering a call of the house of which they are members, but a call of the house may not be made after voting commences. - 2-3.

-2-3.
 Procedure after a call of the house.
-When a call of the house is ordered, the doors shall be closed and the absentees noted.
-No member may leave the room until permission is given by the presiding officer, the sergeant at arms' report is received and acted upon, or the house is adjourned.
-Until the sergeant at arms' report is received, proceedings under the call may not be suspended except by two-thirds of the members present.
+When a call of the house is ordered, the doors must be closed and the absentees noted.
+No member may leave the room until permission is given by the presiding officer of the floor session, the sergeant at arms' report is received and acted upon, or the house is adjourned.
+Until the sergeant at arms' report is received, proceedings under the call may not be suspended except by two-thirds of the members present. - 2-4.

-2-4.
 Access to chamber and lobbies.
 Except as otherwise provided in Joint Rule 2-1, no person, except current legislators and legislative employees, may enter either chamber or space reserved for members of the Legislature adjacent to either chamber at any time during a session or for the period of three hours preceding a session except upon invitation of a member of the chamber.
 However, under no circumstances may a lobbyist enter either chamber or reserved space for a period of three hours preceding a session or one hour after adjournment of the chamber.